tim-shand/bootstrapper-azure-terraform-github/README.md

 ## To Do

-- Terraform backend migration process.
+- Switch to using PS for SP and backend creation (chicken and egg).
-- Github Actions workflow (YML) per deployment.
+- Github Actions workflow (YML).
 - Add example file `example-env.psd1`.
 - Clean up temporary TF files.